Empire Estate Board Strategy Game

 Empire Estate Board Strategy Game successfully brings the classic property trading experience to digital format.
 The interactive auctions and player trading add depth.
 Multiplayer mode for up to four players makes it perfect for family game nights.
 The blend of strategy, negotiation, and luck keeps each game fresh.
 A solid choice for fans of board games.

-About this game
+About

 FAQ